The-Marcy-Lab-School-Assignments/swe-sr-6-2-Nakuziri/README.md

 - Postorder Traversal (Left → Right → Root)
 - Traverse the left subtree first, then the right subtree, and finally visit the current node.
-- Useful for operations where you need to deal with child nodes before the parent (e.g., deleting tree nodes).
+- Useful for operations where you need to deal with Leaf nodes before the parent (e.g., deleting tree nodes).
 - Traversal Order: D E B F C A

 > Implementation of Postorder raversal